 Double Down on Strong Analytics

 The right analytics tools are the key to improving user experience over time.
-The first website/app is nothing but the MVP (Minimum Viable Product) – its changes and updates should be based on how customers provide feedback.
-Advanced analytics platforms like Kissmetrics, Hotjar, and Crazy Egg giveall kinds of user information that can drive more informed decision making and, in turn, more refined user experience.
+The first website/app is nothing but the MVP (Minimum Viable Product) – its changes and updates should be based on how customers provide meaningful feedback.
+Advanced analytics platforms like Kissmetrics, and Crazy Egg give all kinds of user information that can drive more informed decision making and, in turn, a more refined user experience.

-Planning and organising website content in a way that makes it easily navigable can be a huge challenge.
-On one hand, there is so much about your product that you want to say, while on the other, you have to ensure to make the user experience absolutely seamless.
+Planning and organizing website content in a way that makes it easily navigable can be a huge challenge.
+On the one hand, there is so much about your product that you want to say, while on the other, you have to ensure to make the user experience absolutely seamless.
 Think about your website content like a restaurant menu.
-Organising the menu into logical categories, depending upon the product or service, goes a long way in making navigation smoother.
-Say you’re a landscaper who offers a variety of landscaping services; a good way of organising your services on your website would be by creating different landing pages for different service categories as seen in the image below.
+Organizing the menu into logical categories, depending on the product or service, goes a long way in making navigation smoother.
+Say you're a landscaper who offers a variety of landscaping services; a good way of organizing your services on your website would be by creating different landing pages for different service categories, as seen in the image below.